advantageous/systemd-cloud-watch/README.md

-# systemd-cloud-watch
+# Systemd Cloud Watch Journal Writer

+This utility reads from the [systemd journal](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html), and sends the data in batches to [Cloudwatch](https://aws.amazon.com/cloudwatch/).

 This is an alternative process to the AWS-provided logs agent.
 The AWS logs agent copies data from on-disk text log files into [Cloudwatch](https://aws.amazon.com/cloudwatch/).

-This utility reads from the systemd journal and sends the data in batches to Cloudwatch.
+This utility `systemd-cloud-watch` reads the `systemd journal` and writes that data in batches to CloudWatch.

-## Derived
-This is based on [advantageous journald-cloudwatch-logs](https://github.com/advantageous/journald-cloudwatch-logs) which was forked from [saymedia journald-cloudwatch-logs](https://github.com/saymedia/journald-cloudwatch-logs).

-## Status
-It is close to being done.

-Improvements:

-* Added unit tests (there were none).
-* Added cross compile so I can develop/test on my laptop (MacOS).
-* Made logging stateless.
-No more need for a state file.
-* No more getting out of sync with CloudWatch.
-* Detects being out of sync and recovers.
-* Fixed error with log messages being too big.
-* Added ability to include or omit logging fields.
-* Created docker image and scripts to test on Linux (CentOS7).
-* Created EC2 image and scripts to test on Linux running in AWS EC2 (CentOS7).
-* Code organization (we use a package).
-* Added comprehensive logging which includes debug logging by config.
-* Uses actual timestamp from journal log record instead of just current time
-* Auto-creates CloudWatch log group if it does not exist
+There are other ways to do this using various techniques.
+But depending on the size of log messages and size of the core parts these other methods are fragile.
+This utility allows you cap the log field size, include only the fields that you want, or exclude the fields you don't want.
+We find that this is not only useful but essential.

 ## Log format